Maths at Parochial

 Educating for Wisdom, knowledge and skills in maths through the Inspire Maths scheme, this is an approach to teaching maths that was developed in Singapore and is based upon the influential Cockcroft Report, which is a research study on the teaching and learning of maths in England.

 The scheme provides a highly scaffolded work frame with problem solving at its heart.
 It is built upon a focused, coherent and cumulative spiral curriculum that continuously builds upon itself; consolidating the children’s knowledge, enabling them to reach a deeper understanding.
 The scheme encourages extensive practice to develop fluency and mastery, so that every child - across all abilities - can succeed at maths.

 Central to Inspire maths is the concrete-pictorial-abstract (CPA) approach, including bar modelling to support problem solving.
 These approaches help children to make connections to develop a deeper understanding.

 By the end of KS2, we aim for our children to have made at least expected progress and to be confident and fluent in the fundamentals of mathematics with a deeper understanding of what they are doing and why.
-We also aim for them to have the ability to recall and apply knowledge rapidly and accurately so that they are able to go on to access more complex mathematical concepts, with a sound basis to work from.
+We also aim from them to have the ability to recall and apply knowledge rapidly and accurately so that they are able to go on to access more complex mathematical concepts, with a sound basis to work from.